ritza-co/replit-docs-2/docs/tutorials/47-3D-game-with-three.js.md

 ```

-The up, down, left and right icons are created using SVGs.
-Now let's add some basic styling, add the following to the `style.css` file:
+The up, down, left, and right icons are created using SVGs.

+Now let's add some basic styling to our buttons.
+Add the following to the `style.css` file:

 ```css
 #keys {